dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 `dojo build -m dev -w memory -s` will detect these new rules and generate the type declaration files automatically, allowing us to apply them to the `Worker` widget.

-{% instruction 'Return to `Worker.ts` and update the render method:' %}
+{% instruction 'Return to `Worker.ts` and update the render method to add the classes:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:15-32 %}

+You may notice that we are calling `this.theme` with the `worker` and `image` classes as arguments. `theme` is a method provided by the `ThemedMixin` which is used to return the overriding class if the widget has been configured with a theme.
+To learn more about theming, review the [Theming an Application](../007_theming/) tutorial.

 If you return to the browser, you'll see that the widget now has the classes applied and looks a little better.